loreanvictor/rxdeep/README.md

 This brings much more fine grained control and extensibility, at the expense of face-value learnability (as RxJS does seem more complicated to newcomers).
-However in practice MobX syntax (e.g. [computed values](https://mobx.js.org/README.html#computed-values)), doesn't differ much from the equivalent RxJS syntax (e.g. [the map pipe](https://www.learnrxjs.io/learn-rxjs/operators/transformation/map)), and the actual complexity of RxJS kicks in for operations beyond the scope of MobX.
+However in practice MobX syntax (e.g. [computed values](https://mobx.js.org/README.html#computed-values)), doesn't differ much from the equivalent RxJS syntax (e.g. [the map pipe](https://www.learnrxjs.io/learn-rxjs/operators/transformation/map)).
+In fact, MobX's implicit deduction approach raises implicit constraints and considerations that would complicate the matter, while the explicit approach of
+RxJS avoids that.
+Besides, the actual complexity of RxJS kicks in for operations beyond the scope of MobX.

 <br>